Midhilesh4890/Amazon-Lex-Bot/README.md

 # Amazon-Lex-Bot Using AWS Lambda
+This chatbot is used to get the course enquiry details from students in coaching centres,support forumns for ecommerce etc;

 This code helps to connect the facebook via Amazon lex bot

 Unzip the ngrok.zip file as I zip the file ngrok.exe due to space constraints